LibrePDF/OpenPDF/README.md

 # OpenPDF is an open source Java library for PDF files

-OpenPDF is a Java library for creating and editing PDF files with a LGPL and MPL open source license.
-OpenPDF is the LGPL/MPL open source successor of iText, and is based on some forks of iText 4 svn tag.
-OpenPDF-html allows making PDF files from HTML.
+OpenPDF is an open-source Java library for creating, editing, rendering, encrypting PDF files, as well as creating PDFs from HTML.
+OpenPDF has a LGPL and MPL open source license.

 We welcome contributions from other developers.
 Please feel free to submit pull-requests and bugreports to this GitHub repository.